harzjunior/AttendEase/README.md

 ### Student API

 The student API is located at `src/app/api/student/route.js`.
-It handles creating new student records.
+It handles creating new student records and retrieving all students.

 - **POST /api/student**
   - **Description**: Adds a new student record to the database.